irisbore/FYS-STK4155_project3/README.md

     │   ├── utils                       # Scripts containing all functions needed for running our experiments │   ├── models                      # Classes for the two different models │   ├── grid_search
-            ├── CNN                     # Contains one python script for running all the grid searches for CNN and one separate yaml for each experiment.
+            ├── CNN                     # Contains one python script for running the grid search for CNN, and one separate yaml file for each of the experiments.
 See instructions below
             ├── LogReg                  # Run all experiments by running the python file.
 Used the provided yaml file as default
     │   └── ...
     └──  requirements.txt               # Python libraries needed for running the code.
 Install with ´pip -r requirements.txt´